Proper sleep is just as critical as training or nutrition when it comes to building muscle, perhaps even more critical!

 Research has also shown that sleeping a full night not only helps your muscles get stronger and grow bigger, but it also helps them be stronger during the day.

-That wraps up our guide for why sleep is critical for fat loss!
+That wraps up our guide for why sleep is critical for muscle growth!
 We covered:

-- Your strength is boosted if you are caught up on your sleep.
+- Your strength is boosted if you are caught up on sleep.

 References and Useful Research